michealespinola/syno.dnsperftest/README.md

 Shell script to test the performance of the most popular DNS resolvers from your location.

-Includes the redundant servers of notable DNS providers by default:
+The accompanying ipv4 and ipv6 text file contain the redundant servers of notable DNS providers by default, including:

 * AdGuard
 * CleanBrowsing